 Additional Information for Product

-Mlys is a library of objects derived from Modalys used to build simple instruments from strings, plates, membranes, and tubes with access to any kind of material (metal, wood, diamond, etc.), size, and interactions: striking, pinching, rubbing.
-This interface makes it possible to control Modalys directly in real-time.
-Mlys requires Max/MSP 4.5 or higher.
+Modalys for Max, chosen by many composers or sound designers, is Modalys embodied in Max/MSP real-time environment, and is used to graphically build sophisticated instruments from strings, plates, membranes, and tubes of virtually any kind of material (metal, wood, rubber, glass, etc.), size, and interactions: striking, pinching, rubbing.
+This user-friendly interface fives a control of Modalys directly in real-time.
+Modalys for Max requires Max/MSP 5 or higher (including 7) and is available for Mac OS X (10.6 or superior) and Windows (7 or superior).